kangasta/timetbl/README.md

 Simple timetable screen that uses Digitransit API to fetch HSL realtime data and React to render the data.
 See [digitransit](https://digitransit.fi/en/developers/) for details of the HSL API.

+## Usage

+For WebApp behaviour navigate to the [served page](https://kangasta.github.io/timetbl/) and enable location.

+### Client side routing and query parameters

+The WebApp has two main modes, nearby and stop, accessible through url and configured with query parameters:

+Nearby mode show all nearby departures and is located at `/#/nearby`.

+Stop mode shows departures of specified stop or list of stops and is located at `/#/stop`.

 ## Development

 Application logic is developed under `app/` directory.
 This directory is created with [create-react-app](https://github.com/facebookincubator/create-react-app), see README over there for details on development environment.